maerzhase/ssr3000/README.md

 `ssr3000.build(clientProductionConfig, serverProductionConfig)`

 The build function will build your application for production.
 If no `clientProductionConfig` and/or `serverProductionConfig` parameters are provided the renderer will look for a `webpack.client.prod.config.js` and `webpack.server.prod.config.js` in the folder from where the application is running.
 The process will terminate after the build was successfull.
+You can configure default lookup paths within your [`.ssr3000rc`](#ssr3000rc).

 ```
 import ssr3000 from '../../src/index';